openplotter/docs/moitessier/configuration.rst

 .. image:: img/system2.png

 SPI and I2C must be enabled before installing the drivers.
-Go to applications menu and enable both of them in ``Preferences -> Raspberry Pi configuration -> Interfaces``:
+Go to applications menu and enable both of them in :menuselection:`Preferences --> Raspberry Pi configuration --> Interfaces`:

 .. image:: img/system3.png